hsh-elc/moodle-qbehaviour_immediatemoopt/README.md

 - else use moodle-qtype_deferredprogrammingtask

 # Usage
-If you want students to be able to redo questions without finishing the current quiz and starting a new one one, you should enable "Allow redo within an attempt" which is located in the quiz settings under "Question behaviour" and appears when you click on "Show more...".
+If you want students to be able to redo particular questions without finishing the whole quiz and starting a new one one, you need to enable "Allow redo within an attempt" which is located in the quiz settings under "Question behaviour" and appears when you click on "Show more...".
+Also you need to enable "Review options" -> "During this attempt" -> "Specific feedback".
+Furthermore it might be useful to enable "Review options" -> "During this attempt" -> "Whether correct" and "Review options" -> "During this attempt" -> "Marks".

 ## License ##